 Natural disasters can also affect a business by causing damage to its facilities or disrupting its supply chain.
 For example, if a business’s factory is located in an area that is prone to hurricanes, the business may need to invest in hurricane-resistant infrastructure.

-PESTEL is a useful tool for understanding the “big picture” of the political, economic, social, technological, environmental, and legal factors that can have an impact on a business.
+PESTEL is a useful tool for understanding the “big picture” of the different factors that can have an impact on a business.
+It will help you analyze the impact of the physical environment, cultural trends, foreign exchange rates, geographical location, surrounding environment, etc.

 By doing a PESTEL analysis, businesses can identify opportunities and threats that they may not have thought of before.
 Additionally, PESTEL can help businesses to anticipate changes in the marketplace and adjust their strategies accordingly.